 For larger-scale investors or developers, more advanced platforms can offer deeper insights.
 A system like Onyx goes beyond just tracking sales data; it helps you respond to it by managing release strategies and timing launches.
 The key is to choose a platform that aligns with your specific investment strategy and provides the data you need without unnecessary complexity.

-Manual vs. Automated Tracking
+Manual vs. Automated Tracking: What’s the Best Approach?

 Manually tracking KPIs on a spreadsheet might work when you have one or two properties, but it doesn’t scale.
 With older methods, reporting often happens quarterly or even semi-annually, which means you’re making decisions based on outdated information.
 This delay limits the insights decision-makers can draw from the data.